What Are the Key Differences Between Rack Battery Types and Their Industrial Uses?

 Which rack battery type is best for data centers?

-Lithium-ion batteries are preferred for data centers due to high energy density, compact footprint, and rapid response to load fluctuations.
+Lithium-ion batteries are preferred for data centers due to their high energy density, compact size, and ability to handle rapid load fluctuations effectively.

 How often should industrial rack batteries be replaced?